GauravSahu2/high-assurance-api/README.md

 ## Executive Summary

 This repository encapsulates a formalized, auditable approach to software correctness, security, and operational resilience.
-The 20-Tier approach combines mathematical verification, automated tests, runtime synthetic monitoring, and cryptographic operational controls to meet regulatory and enterprise reliability needs.
+The 20-tier approach combines property-based testing, automated regression, runtime synthetic monitoring, and cryptographic operational controls to meet strict regulatory and enterprise reliability needs.

 ---